stablum/AdditiveVoice/README.md

 | Wave | waveform of the partial (0 is sine wave) | |
 | Poly | not implemented yet | |

+# How to install this firmware in the daisy patch

+A pre-compiled binary firmware `additive_voice.bin` is available in the sub-directory `build/` : <https://github.com/stablum/AdditiveVoice/blob/master/build/additive_voice.bin>

+Please use the tool at the page <https://electro-smith.github.io/Programmer/> to write the binary firmware.

 # Author
 Francesco 'Frablum' Stablum